 To be honest, we didn’t get the results we expected.
-This was probably because, as we said, we didn't plan the product with enough time and didn't carry out a prototype to validate the idea with potential users.
-We based our product in how we thought people would react, but with no further investigation.
+This was probably because, as we said, we didn’t plan the product with enough time and didn’t carry out a prototype to validate the idea with potential users.
+We based our product on how we thought people would react, but with no further investigation.
 Let’s reveal the real numbers.

 Amount of people who: